Multiplicities of Jumping Numbers: Poincar e Series

 \section{Poincar\'{e} Series}

-For any closed subscheme $Z$ supported at a closed point of $X$, we can assemble the multiplicities of jumping numbers (Definition \ref{multidef}) into a generating function called the Poincar\'{e} Series of $Z$.
+Let $X$ be a smooth variety.
+For any closed subscheme $Z$ of $X$ and an irreducible component $Z_{1}$ of $Z$, we can assemble the multiplicities of jumping numbers (Definition~\ref{multidef}) into a generating function called the \emph{Poincar\'{e} Series} of $Z$ at $Z_{1}$.
 More precisely, this is the generating function defined by:

 This series is clearly only a countable sum, because the jumping numbers of $Z$ are a discrete subset of rational numbers.
-Moreover, there is an $ \ell \in \NN$ such that every jumping number has a denominator a factor of $\ell$ i.e. every jumping number is of the form $ \frac{n}{\ell}$ for $n \in \NN$.
-Then, having chosen such an $\ell$ and setting $z = T^{1/\ell} $, we see that $\phi_{Z}(T)$ is actually a power series in $z$.
-We use the polynomial nature of $m(c+n)$ proved in Theorem \ref{thm3.1} to prove that this power series is actually a rational function:
+Moreover, there is an $ \ell \in \NN$ such that every jumping number has a denominator a factor of $\ell$ i.e., every jumping number is of the form $ \frac{n}{\ell}$ for $n \in \NN$.
+Then, having chosen such an $\ell$ and setting $z = T^{1/\ell} $, we see that $\phi_{Z, Z_{1}}(T)$ is actually a power series in $z$.
+We use the polynomial nature of $m(c+n)$ proved in Theorem~\ref{thm3.1} to prove that this power series is actually a rational function:

-\begin{thm} $\phi_{Z}(z) $ is a rational function of $z$ where $z = T^{1/\ell}$ and $\ell$ is as above.
+\begin{thm} $\phi_{Z, Z_{1}}(z) $ is a rational function of $z$ where $z = T^{1/\ell}$ and $\ell$ is as above.
 In fact, we have the following formula: